Denise-R/randomly_generated_mosaic_scarf_pattern/README.md

 ### __Section 5:__
 The 16 different rows of each rectangular block are also broken up into 4 different sections (16 rows/4 = 4 rows per section) for the pattern to be visually appealing.
 When knitting on straight needles, every odd row you knit will be the front of the project and every even row will be the back of the project.
 This means that the same type of stitch (knit, purl, etc.) on an odd row will look different on an even row.
 This will cause a problem for our pattern when we try to repeat a row 4 times.
 To correct this, we need to make a front row (odd) and back row (even).
 Therefore, a front and back row will be repeated twice within each 4 row section of the repeated rectangular block.
 In <span style="color:orange">Section 4</span>, an odd row was created where 18 stitches were all either knit or slipped purl wise with yarn in back.
-To make the corresponding even row, every __knit__ stich should be changed to a __purl__ and every stitch slipped purl wise with yarn in __back__ should be slipped purl wise with yarn in __front__.
+To make the corresponding even row, every __knit__ stitch should be changed to a __purl__ and every stitch slipped purl wise with yarn in __back__ should be slipped purl wise with yarn in __front__.
 This will make the 4 row repeated section look uniform.

-*Note: Changes in where the yarn is held (front/back) for slipped stiches will be noted only in the .txt file*
+*Note: Changes in where the yarn is held (front/back) for slipped stitches will be noted only in the .txt file*

 To accomplish this, the following steps are taken:
 1. A copied list of <span style="color:blue">condensed_odd_row1</span> is created titled <span style="color:blue">con_odd_row1</span>.
 2. The list <span style="color:blue">con_odd_row1</span> is then added to the list <span style="color:blue">final_odd</span> created in <span style="color:orange">Section 2</span>.
-3. To begin creating the matching even row, the order of the values in <span style="color:blue">condensed_odd_row1</span> is reversed to match how the stiches on the knitting needles will be configured on an even or "backwards" rows.
+3. To begin creating the matching even row, the order of the values in <span style="color:blue">condensed_odd_row1</span> is reversed to match how the stitches on the knitting needles will be configured on an even or "backwards" rows.
 4. A list titled <span style="color:blue">con_even_row1</span> is created.
 5. A for loop that repeats for each i<sup>th</sup> item in <span style="color:blue">condensed_odd_row1</span> is created.
 6. Within the for loop, an if/else statement is used.
 Using regular expressions to determine if the i<sup>th</sup> item in <span style="color:blue">condensed_odd_row1</span> contains either a 'k' or 'sl', the i<sup>th</sup> item is replaced with a 'p' or remains 'sl'.
 This new value is then added to <span style="color:blue">con_even_row1</span>.
 Once this process has repeated for all the items in <span style="color:blue">condensed_odd_row1</span>, the for loop is broken.